bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_6/exercise_6.md

 _Moving_ the snake means that the snake both gains and loses a segment (unless it eats).
 The new segment’s coordinates are determined by the segment that was previously at the front of the snake and the direction the snake is heading.
 If the snake does not eat, it loses the oldest segment, namely the one that was previously at the end of the snake.
 To see if the snake has eaten, you should check to see if adding a new segment in the direction of the header collides with a piece of food.

-> **Hint**: To remove an element from the end of a list, think about how you can use the rest and reverse procedures (you can find reverse in the [Racket Documentation](https://docs.racket-lang.org/htdp-langs/intermediate-lam.html#%28def._htdp-intermediate-lambda._%28%28lib._lang%2Fhtdp-intermediate-lambda..rkt%29._reverse%29%29)).
+> **Hint**: To remove an element from the end of a list, think about how you can use the rest and reverse functions (you can find reverse in the [Racket Documentation](https://docs.racket-lang.org/htdp-langs/intermediate-lam.html#%28def._htdp-intermediate-lambda._%28%28lib._lang%2Fhtdp-intermediate-lambda..rkt%29._reverse%29%29)).

 This function **does not** replace eaten food; `play-game` (in `snake-lib.rkt`) handles that task.
 You **do need to handle removing the eaten food**, however.